StatsRhian/personal-projects/README.md

 - [ ] Complete 100 parkruns
 - [ ] Complete the Lonsdale Club Champs 2019
 - [ ] Complete an Ultra: [Go Far](http://www.gofar.org.uk/) and [Best Value](https://climbers.net/race/value-ultras.php)
+- [ ] Run the Kentmere Horseshoe

 ### Cycling :bicyclist:

 - [ ] Cross O'Greet Climb
+- [ ] Cycle tour from settle
+- [ ] MTB in the Yorkshire Dales
+- [ ] Cycle for breakfast at Morrisons Morecambe
+- [ ] Cycle for a pint at the Fleece Inn
+- [ ] Cycle for a pint at the FarmYard Tap
+- [ ] Cycle all of the west coast (in parts)

 ### Swimming :swimmer: